symblai/symbl-docs/management-api/trackers/overview.md

 The `enableAllTrackers` parameter will enable detection of all the Trackers maintained for a Symbl’s account by the [Management API](#tracker-consumption-with-management-api).

-`enableAllTrackers` accepts a boolean value which must be passed in the Async APIs as the following:
+`enableAllTrackers` accepts a boolean value which must be passed in the Async APIs either as a query param or in the request body depending on which Async API you are using.
+See the complete list below:

  |
 ---------- | -------
 As a query-param | Async Audio File API, Async Video File API.
 In Request Body | Async Audio URL API, Async Video URL API, Async Text API.

 :::

 You will get the `conversationId` and the `jobId` as shown below: